 How demolition helps:

-- Creating room to reach wet materials
+- Creating access to reach wet materials

-- Creating access for air circulation
+- Allowing for proper air circulation

-- Removing deteriorated materials
+- Removing non-salvageable materials

 - Stud finders to establish where to make cuts